 (But according to Deborah Serani PsyD, “A recent study in the journal of Psychological Science reports that turning to comfort foods can improve your mood.
-Data from this research showed that consuming foods that are associated with good thoughts and warm feelings not only improves a sense of well-being, they also decrease loneliness.”)
+Data from this research showed that consuming edibles that are associated with good thoughts and warm feelings not only improves a sense of well-being, they also decrease loneliness.”)

-Act Of Love
+It Can Be An Act Of Love

 The fresh, flavorful taste of soup, sweet cookies and chocolates, and cheesy pizza find their way again into my life, giving energy for my physicality and soul to be alive again.
 Food has fixed my broken heart, the meal prepared by my friends and family who truly love and treasure me.

-Food Can Be A Girl’s Best Friend
+It Can Be A Girl’s Best Friend

 While there are people like me who can’t seem to have the energy to eat, there are those who can’t think of anything but to eat as if food is the best friend they have during their days of grieving because of heartache.
-For them, food is the only one who understands what they are feeling.
+For them, it is the only one who understands what they are feeling.
 As a broken-hearted girl eats, she pours out her emotions and cries her pain out loud.
 Food is truly her comfort, consoling her soul.

 Try on a new diet.
 Re-focusing your attention on planning new menus will somehow make you forget the pain.
 Why not plan on trying a vegetarian diet?
 A veggie diet is said to improve mood and lower stress levels according to new research.
 After dinner, you can hit the gym not just to clear your head, but to look and feel better about yourself.

-Nighttime brings much sadness, reminds you that you are hurting.
+Nighttime brings much sadness, and reminds you that you are hurting.
 By inviting friends or family over and preparing a meal for them, you’re doing yourself a favor.
 They can keep you company and you can talk about something else rather than thinking of your loss.
 Being busy taking care of your guests will exhaust you and help you fall asleep easier.

-If you find it hard to get over the grief caused by a relationship breakup, try starting grief counseling.
+If you find it hard to get over the despair caused by a relationship breakup, try starting grief counseling.
 “If you think your self-esteem is shattered, work with a therapist to build it back up.
 It’s never too late to feel good about yourself,” Margarita Tartakovsky, M.S. stated.

 Get over the pain and be more confident with yourself, because everybody deserves better than the pain you went through.